 Got something round to crop in a picture?
 Not satisfied with rectangular crops?
-Find out here how to crop a circle in Paint 3D (as well as other non-rectangular shapes).
+Find out here how to crop a picture into a circle in Paint 3D (as well as into other non-rectangular shapes).

 First, Wheat Considerably Knocked About

 If you opened your copy of the journal Nature published on July 29, 1880, you got to read about a curious discovery made on a farm in Surrey, a county filled with picturesque hills south of London.